Elijah Wilkinson: Arizona Cardinals

 On April 5, 2023, Wilkinson signed with the Arizona Cardinals.
-He was named the Cardinals starting left guard to begin the 2023 season.
-He was placed on injured reserve on October 28, 2023, with a neck injury.
+He was named the Cardinals' starting left guard to begin the regular season.
+Wilkerson was placed on injured reserve on October 28, with a neck injury.
 He was activated on December 16.

 On March 13, 2024, Wilkinson re-signed with the Cardinals.
-He was released on August 27.
+He was released by Arizona as part of the team's final roster cuts on August 27.

 Atlanta Falcons (second stint)

 On August 30, 2024, Wilkinson was signed to the practice squad of the Atlanta Falcons, returning to the team that he started nine games for during the 2022 season.
 He was promoted to the active roster on September 24.

+Arizona Cardinals (second stint)

+On March 12, 2026, Wilkinson signed a two-year, $6.25 million contract with the Arizona Cardinals.

 Personal life

 Born in the United States, Wilkinson is of Puerto Rican descent.